Afghan police search for villagers after mass kidnapping

-KANDAHAR, Afghanistan (AFP) - Afghan police on Sunday (July 23) launched a search for some 30 villagers still missing two days after a mass kidnapping blamed on Taleban militants in the southern province of Kandahar.
+KANDAHAR (Afghanistan) • Afghan police yesterday launched a search for some 30 villagers still missing two days after a mass kidnapping blamed on Taleban militants in the southern province of Kandahar.

-Seventy people were abducted on Friday from their village along the main road in the south and seven of them were found dead the following day alongside the highway, from the city of Kandahar to Tarinkot in Uruzgan province.
+Seventy people were abducted last Friday from their village along the main road in the south and seven of them were found dead the following day alongside the highway from the city of Kandahar to Tarinkot in Uruzgan province.

-Around 30 people have been released while 30 others remain missing, Kandahar police spokesman Zia Durrani told AFP.
+Around 30 people have been released while 30 others remain missing, Kandahar police spokesman Zia Durrani said.

+It remained unclear why the villagers were seized.
+But some officials said they suspected the Taleban had kidnapped or killed them for suspected cooperation with the Western-backed government which the militants are striving to topple.
+The insurgents have a heavy presence in Uruzgan.

 Get The Straits Times